360 (rapper): Personal life

-At the age of 18 years, 360 contracted a disease of his right eye, a cornea transplant, which "left him with fuzzy vision" in that eye.
-A July 2014 feature article in Rolling Stone Australia stated that he is "legally blind in his right eye", while his left eye is "slowly deteriorating due to the degenerative eye disease Keratoconus".
+360 was diagnosed with keratoconus, a rare degenerative eye disease which led him to having a cornea transplant in one eye.
+His vision is still not great and he can't drive at night or see the lines or read signs properly.

 On 18 July 2010, 360 was involved in a go-karting accident while celebrating his birthday with Sydney-based hip hop artists Bliss n Eso.
 His accident resulted in a torn artery, lacerated pancreas and a damaged scrotum.
 According to the rapper, "It [scrotum] wasn't ruptured, but it was ripped open ...
 The first thing I checked once I woke up was I didn't need to use a colostomy bag.
 My sex life is intact.
 There's no sex appeal if you use a colostomy bag".

 On 13 February 2012, 360 and Crystal Bale became engaged; the pair then separated on 24 December 2012.

 As of October 2014, 360 is listed as a supporter of the 'Oscar's Law' campaign, which seeks to raise public awareness about the detrimental effects of factory farming of companion animals.
 He also appeared in PETA's 'Ink not Mink' anti-fur campaign.

 360 and Bale promoted awareness of suicide and depression issues.
 In mid-February 2012, he posted a video clip with the following statement: "I don't usually drop serious videos, but this is something I'm passionate about spreading awareness about.
 Even if you hate me, this has nothing to do with music—please share this around so as many people as possible can see it".
 In September 2012, Bale posted her video, 'A Message from Crystal', which Beats Factory's Robyn Morrison described as footage of Bale "talking about how she has been affected by suicide—multiple times ... [it] is sometimes hard to watch, but essential viewing".

 On 8 January 2016, 360 posted a song named "I'm Sorry" to his Facebook page, which addressed his codeine addiction and subsequent overdose.
 His addiction resulted in him cancelling tours without notice.
 In the song 360 mentions how he didn't tell anyone because he felt like a burden.
 Because he was addicted to Nurofen Plus, the pills could be bought without a prescription.

 In September 2016, 360 announced that he was diagnosed with unipolar depression.

 As of 2021, 360 frequently livestreams himself writing rap lyrics as well as performing new material live for his fans.
 360 also revived an old Australian hip-hop trend of "rapper tag" (which he started), encouraging fellow Australian rappers to participate in the rap challenge.

 He also continues to promote his message of healthy living and mental health awareness through his livestreams.